shomayon/Twitter/README.md

 It supports OAuth 1.0 and OAuth 2.0 authentication.
 And, it works with the latest Python versions in both 2.x and 3.x branches.

+Technologies Used:

+Tweepy - A python wrapper for the Twitter API
+TextBlob - A wrapper around NLTK, used for sentiment analysis and tweet language translation.
+Pandas - for data manipulation and cleaning

 How to run the above codes?
 (Will provide a detailed guide later ) Clone the repository to your machine.